aangelopoulos/conformal-prediction/README.md

 <h3 align="center" style="margin-bottom:0px; border-bottom:0px; padding-bottom:0px">Citation</h3>
 <p>
 This repository is meant to accompany our paper, the <a href="https://arxiv.org/abs/2107.07511">Gentle Introduction to Conformal Prediction and Distribution-Free Uncertainty Quantification</a>.
-See that paper for a detailed explanation of each example and attributions.
+In that paper is a detailed explanation of each example and attributions.
-If you find this repository useful, please cite:
+If you find this repository useful, in addition to the relevant methods and datasets, please cite:
 </p>
 <pre><code>@article{angelopoulos2021gentle,
   title={A gentle introduction to conformal prediction and distribution-free uncertainty quantification},